Chelsea sack manager Enzo Maresca after recent poor run

 His contract had been due to run until the summer of 2029, with a club option of a further year.

-The Italian, who joined from Leicester City in June 2024, led the club to the Conference League and Club World Cup titles last season.
+The Italian, who joined from Leicester City in July 2024, led the club to the Conference League and Club World Cup titles last season.

-According to Opta, under Maresca, Chelsea averaged 1.74 points-per-game in the Premier League.
+According to Opta, under Maresca, Chelsea averaged 1.74 points per game in the Premier League.

-Among managers with 30 or more league games in charge of the club in the 21st century, only Frank Lampard (1.52) and Mauricio Pochettino (1.66) have a lower rate.
+Among managers with 30 or more league games in charge of the club in the 21st century, only Frank Lampard (1.52) and Pochettino (1.66) have a lower rate.